-- 1. Core Classroom Instruction: The first 210 hours are devoted to classroom workshops, where students learn manicuring principles, technical information and professional practices. - 2.
-ADAPTIVE/CREATIVE: The remaining 390 hours for full-time and 400 hours for part-time are spent in the clinic floor classroom where practical experience is gained.
+- Pre-clinical Classroom Instruction: The first 6 weeks for full-time and 10 weeks for part-time are devoted to classroom workshops, where students learn manicuring principles, technical information and professional practices. - 2.
+ADAPTIVE/CREATIVE: The remaining 390 hours for full-time and 350 hours for part-time are spent in the clinic floor classroom where practical experience is gained.
 Students enrolled in the program with distance education will complete a portion of their education through online learning.